 I am baffled by the number of people who tell me they don’t like parsnips.
-Somehow it feels like being socked in the stomach.
-It feels so personal.
-And of course there is no use in attempting to convince anyone into liking them, but that hasn’t stopped me from trying.
-It usually backfires.
+Somehow it feels like being punched in the stomach, so personal!
+And of course there is no use in attempting to convince people to like them, but this hasn’t stopped me from trying, and of course it usually backfires.
 Isn’t it true, that once we make up our mind about something, or someone for that matter, it’s nearly impossible to change it?
 So it won’t matter if I tell you how soulful they are.
-How wisely designed they are for the coldness of winter with their hardy physical makeup, or how their flavors are like a song about the earth, with notes of sweetness, and depth.
-It is not something that can be told with words.
-It must be experienced.
-But one thing I can do, is share a parsnip recipe that might possibly convert even the most hardened of parsnip skeptics.
+How wisely and beautifully designed they are for the coldness of winter with their rough and tumble exterior, which houses the most exquisite of flavors- harmonious notes of sweetness, earthiness and depth.
+Like my favorite kind of people.
+Yet you wouldn’t know this unless you took the time to get to know them.
+Perhaps this is not something that can be conveyed with words, but must be experienced.
+One thing I can do, is share a parsnip recipe that might possibly convert even the most hardened of parsnip skeptics.

 I’ve found, the smell alone, will melt away much of the resistance.
-To me, this baking in the oven, is heavenly.
+To me, the aroma wafting from the oven, is heavenly.

 If you are interested in experimenting more with parsnips, this Roasted Parsnip Soup is one of my favorites.